KledEatsTacos/kledeatstacos-com/README.md

 You can deploy the generated `.output` directory to any static hosting provider or Node.js compatible platform.

-*   **Vercel / Netlify:** These platforms often have excellent integration with Nuxt 3.
+*   **Vercel / Netlify:** These platforms are perfect.
 You can usually connect your Git repository, and they will handle the build and deployment process automatically.
-Remember to configure your environment variables in the platform's settings.
+Remember to configure your environment variables (API keys and such) in the platform's settings.
 *   **Node.js Server:** You can serve the application using the server in the `.output/server` directory.
     ```bash
     node .output/server/index.mjs